creative-mobile/CME.Documentation/docs/index.md

 Its key difference from similar systems is complete control and significant cost savings thanks to a **cutting-edge** approach to cloud deployment in **AWS**.
 Sounds intriguing yet complicated?
 We have prepared step-by-step [instructions](user_guide/getting_started.md) on creating and setting up a new account, and the process of deploying cloud infrastructure can be done from the Unity interface in just a couple of clicks.

-As a result, you get a server solution deployed in your own cloud without needing another questionable subscription and providing unlimited opportunities for functionality extension.
+As a result, you get a server solution deployed in your own cloud, enjoy unlimited opportunities for functionality extension, and don't need to get a yet-another-weird subscription.

 **Topics**